ggomagundan/md-date-time-picker-rails/README.md

 This Gem progressively support all Themes

-If you apply theme, you need to edit your   or `app/assets/stylesheets/application.scss` file and add the following line:
+If you apply theme, you need to edit your `app/assets/stylesheets/application.scss` or `app/assets/stylesheets/application.scss` file and change the following line:

 ```css